ingeno/foundation-github-actions/actions/docker-deploy/README.md

 ## Notes

-- Before using this action, ensure that you have set up the necessary credentials to authenticate with the container image registry.
+- Before using this action, ensure that you have set up the necessary credentials to authenticate with the container image registry by setting the `SHARED_SERVICES_ACCOUNT_ID` variable in your repository.

-That's all for the "Docker Deploy" GitHub Action.
-If you have any further questions or need assistance, feel free to reach out!